CraftAcademyLabs/ca_course_v2/week_10/material/01_web_101/08_2_author_as_an_associated_resource.md

 (5 rows)
 ```

-We are only scratching the surface of what we can do in SQL, but I'd say it again: **Don't you just LOVE a good old fashined Object Relational Mapper now?**
+We are only scratching the surface of what we can do in SQL, but I'd say it again: **Don't you just LOVE a good old-fashioned Object Relational Mapper now?**

 Let's put these queries to use in our application.